jladan/wordsearch/README.md

 3. Choose the most likely letter (the one with the higher probability).

 This leads to wordsearches that favour vertical and horizontal words, with much lower probability of diagonals.

+## Source material
+The source material for the probability matrices is the complete works of Shakespeare.

+Fun fact: the word "urinal" came up in an early wordsearch, and checking the material, it appears in The Merry Wives of Windsor, Act II, Scene 3, and other works.